-- All areas will be considered to be denuded until seeded and mulched.
-Hay and straw mulch will be applied at a rate of twice the normal accepted rate. - Mulch will not be spread on top of snow.
-After each day of final grading, the area will be properly stabilized with anchored - hay or straw or erosion control matting. - Between the dates of November 1 and April 15, all mulch will be anchored by either mulch netting, emulsion chemical, tracking or wood cellulose fiber. - 5.
-Soil Stockpiling: Stockpiles of soil or subsoil will be mulched for over-winter protection with hay or straw at twice the normal rate or with a 4-inch layer of erosion control mix.
-This will be done within 24 hours of stocking and re-established prior to any rainfall or snowfall.
-Any soil stockpiles shall not be placed (even covered with mulch) within 100 feet from any natural resources.
-Sediment barriers should be installed downgradient of stockpiles.
+- All areas will be considered to be denuded until seeded and mulch straw mulch will be applied at a rate of twice the normal accepted - Mulch will not be spread on top of snow. - After each day of final grading, the area will be properly stabilized hay or straw or erosion control matting. - Between the dates of November 1 and April 15, all mulch will be a either mulch netting, emulsion chemical, tracking or wood cellulos - 5.
+Soil Stockpiling: Stockpiles of soil or subsoil will be mulched for over-wi with hay or straw at twice the normal rate or with a 4-inch layer of erosi This will be done within 24 hours of stocking and re-established prior to snowfall.
+Any soil stockpiles shall not be placed (even covered with mulfeet from any natural resources.
+Sediment barriers should be installed d stockpiles.
 Stormwater shall be directed away from stockpiles. - 6.
-Seeding: Dormant seeding may be placed prior to the placement of mulch or erosion control blankets.
-If dormant seeding is used for the site, all disturbed areas will receive 4 inches of loam and seed at an application rate of three times the rate for permanent seeding.
-All areas seeded during the winter will be inspected in the spring for adequate catch.
-All areas insufficiently vegetated (less than 75 percent catch) will be revegetated by replacing loam, seed, and mulch.

-If dormant seeding is not used for the site, all disturbed areas will be revegetated in the spring.

-- 7. Maintenance: Maintenance measures will be applied as needed during the entire construction season.
-After each rainfall, snow storm, or period of thawing and runoff, and at least once a week, the site Contractor will perform a visual inspection of all installed erosion control measures and perform repairs as needed to ensure their continuous function. - 8.
+Seeding: Dormant seeding may be placed prior to the placement of mul control blankets.
+If dormant seeding is used for the site, all disturbed 4 inches of loam and seed at an application rate of three times the rate seeding.
+All areas seeded during the winter will be inspected in the sprin catch.
+All areas insufficiently vegetated (less than 75 percent catch) will by replacing loam, seed, and mulch. - If dormant seeding is not used for the site, all disturbed areas will be revegetated in the spring. - 7.
+Maintenance: Maintenance measures will be applied as needed during t construction season.
+After each rainfall, snow storm, or period of thawi and at least once a week, the site Contractor will perform a visual inspec installed erosion control measures and perform repairs as needed to ensu continuous function. - 8.
 Identified repairs will be started no later than the end of the net work day and be completed within seven (7) calendar days.